jdwisman/istio-on-eks/modules/04-security/peer-authentication/Readme.md

 kubectl run -i --tty curler --image=public.ecr.aws/k8m1l3p1/alpine/curler:latest --rm
 ```

-Now we can send a request to port 9000, which should get rejected as we don't have the proper certificate to authenticate to mTLS:
+Now we can send a request to port 9000, which should get rejected as we don't have the proper certificate to authenticate to mTLS.
+Note that the IP address that it resolves to should be the same as what we saw before.

 ```
 # curl -v frontend.workshop.svc.cluster.local:9000
 *   Trying 172.20.3.138:9000...